-- Bigger budget?
-Try the best electric guitars under $1,000
+- Transform your playing with the best electric guitars overall

-The best electric guitars under $500: Guitar World recommends
+Best electric guitars under $500: Guitar World's choice

-If you’re looking for the best all-rounder on a budget, you’d be wise to check out the PRS SE Standard 24.
-There’s a lot to be said for just how much ground one PRS guitar can cover.
-The SE Standard 24 is the kind of instrument that will thrive in any setting, whether you’re after glassy funk tones - thanks to the coil split - or creamier and meatier higher gain sounds.
+If you’re looking for the best electric guitar under $500, we'd highly recommend the PRS SE Standard 24, as there’s a lot to be said for just how much ground one PRS guitar can cover.
+The SE Standard 24 is the kind of guitar that will thrive in any setting, whether you’re after glassy funk tones (thanks to the coil split) or creamier and meatier higher gain sounds.

-Considering the fair few thousands of dollars between these and the flagship American-made Custom 24 line, there’s not a huge amount of noticeable difference in what you hold in your hands.
-And though it might not have the exact same curves or come in ultra deluxe finishes like Violet Smoke Burst, you do get the world-renowned bird inlays, components and craftsmanship that PRS built its name on.
+Considering the fair few thousands of dollars between this budget electric and the flagship American-made Custom 24 line, there’s not a huge amount of noticeable difference in what you hold in your hands.
+And though it might not have the exact same curves or come in ultra-deluxe finishes such as the jaw-dropping Violet Smoke Burst, you do get the world-renowned bird inlays, components and craftsmanship PRS has built its name on.

-In terms of sheer value for money, it’s practically impossible to beat the Epiphone Les Paul SL – a steal to the point where it leaves you wondering how any profit is being made.
-With six finishes to choose from and many of the key tonal attributes you’d be expecting from a Gibson-style guitar, thanks to its thicker-sounding ceramic single-coils, there really is no down side.
+In terms of sheer value for money, it’s practically impossible to beat the Epiphone Les Paul SL.
+This electric guitar is a steal to the point where it leaves you wondering how any profit is being made at all.
+With six finishes to choose from and many of the key tonal attributes you’d be expecting from a Gibson-style guitar, thanks to its thicker-sounding ceramic single-coils, there really is no down side here.

 Best electric guitars under $500: what to look for

-Funk players inspired by Nile Rodgers might gravitate towards Strat-style guitars because of their single-coil pickups and five-way tone switch, using body woods like alder or ash that are perfect for cutting through above any rhythm section, whereas heavy metal guitarists tend to prefer the hellfire of mahogany bodies wired with hotter humbucking pickups, in some cases with active circuitry.
+Funk players inspired by Nile Rodgers might gravitate towards Fender Stratocaster style guitars because of their single-coil pickups and five-way tone switch, using body woods like alder or ash that are perfect for cutting through above any rhythm section, whereas heavy metal guitarists tend to prefer the hellfire of mahogany bodies wired with hotter humbucker pickups, in some cases with active circuitry.

 Do you plan to use the vibrato arm?
 If not, it would perhaps be wise to avoid a guitar with locking tremolos, which require a little more work to maintain and restring.
 Then there’s the physical aspect of holding a guitar for hours on-end.
 Do you prefer the sonic muscle of something heavy or instead like the idea of something less taxing on the spinal column?